 Brand Logos are especially important.
 There was a time when there were no real restrictions on brands’ logos until smartphones came around and suddenly they had to be small and simple yet recognizable.
-And the smartphone logos themselves have come a long way as well, shaping brands with time, starting with a more 3D sort of look and feel, to a more flatter, colorful theme now.
+And the smartphone logos themselves have come a long way as well, shaping brands with time, starting with a more 3D sort of look and feel, to a flatter, colorful theme now.

 Brands that fall out of design trends suddenly start looking not just unattractive but also out of place.

-Previously very complex, difficult to read, and severely brandish-challenged, F1 recently rebranded their 30 years old logo to a modern new style that is incredibly simple, recognisable, as well as perfect, due to its shape, for placement on Champagne Bottles, helmets, and F1 Cars, among other things.
+Previously very complex, difficult to read, and severely brandish-challenged, F1 recently rebranded their 30 years old logo to a modern new style that is incredibly simple, recognizable, as well as perfect, due to its shape, for placement on Champagne Bottles, helmets, and F1 Cars, among other things.